VILAS: Exploring the Effects of Vision and Language Context in Automatic Speech Recognition: Experimental setup and Results

-\textbf{VSDial.} We create the visual spoken dialogue (VSDial) dataset from the visual dialogue (VisDial) dataset~\cite{das2017visual}, which includes approximately 120,000 images, each of them accompanied by a caption and 10 rounds of dialogue that consist of a question and an answer.
-In multimodal ASR, we use the image as the visual cue and the caption as the linguistic cue to help recognize the speech utterance of the question.
-Therefore, VSDial includes roughly 1.2 million training speech utterances.
 We create two versions of VSDial: VSDial-CN and VSDial-EN for Chinese and English, respectively.
-For VSDial-EN, all questions in the VisDial are first synthesized into speech with FastSpeech2~\cite{0006H0QZZL21} trained on LJSpeech~\cite{ljspeech17}.
-We then extract 2,000 question-answer pairs from the test set of VisDial as the VSDial test set ``test-orig".
-Meanwhile, according to the questioning style of VisDial, we artificially generate 300 questions based on images from the VisDial test set as the VSDial test set ``test-art".
+For \textbf{VSDial-EN}, all questions in the VisDial are first synthesized into speech with FastSpeech2~\cite{0006H0QZZL21} trained on LJSpeech~\cite{ljspeech17}.
+Regarding the creation of our test sets, we extract 2,000 question-answer pairs from the VisDial test set, which we refer to as ``test-orig" in our work.
+Additionally, following the questioning style employed in VisDial, we artificially generate 300 questions based on images from the VisDial test set, creating the VSDial test set called ``test-art".
 The speech utterances of test sets are recorded with Android phones or iPhones.
-For VSDial-CN, we first translate all the training text in VisDial into Chinese\footnote{{https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt}}, and then synthesize all questions into speech using FastSpeech2 trained on AISHELL-3~\cite{shi2020aishell}.
-To create Chinese test sets, we translate ``test-orig" and ``test-art" of VSDial-EN into Chinese, manually fix translation errors and record the speech utterances with Android phones or iPhones.
-All recordings are finally re-sampled to 16kHz.
-Note that we use the synthesized speech of the VisDial dev set as the VSDial dev set.
-More details about testsets are in Table~\ref{dataset_testset}.
+For \textbf{VSDial-CN}, we first translate all the training text in VisDial into Chinese with the machine translation model\footnote{{https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt}}, and then synthesize all questions into speech using FastSpeech2 trained on AISHELL-3~\cite{shi2020aishell}.
+To create our Chinese test sets, we translate the ``test-orig" and ``test-art" of the VSDial-EN into Chinese, and manually fix translation errors, record the speech utterances with Android phones or iPhones.
+All recorded audios are finally re-sampled to 16kHz.
+Note that we use the synthesized version of the VisDial dev set as the VSDial dev set.
+More details about test sets in VSDial are in Table~\ref{dataset_testset}.